 To ensure you get maximum enjoyment from your next long lunch location, we've wrapped up the best places in Brisbane to take a long lunch.

 Housed on the rooftop, and overlooking the very classy open-air pool of boutique hotel, The Calile, Hellenika is peak summer hangs, giving off serious greek island vibes, which translates very simply as the perfect day-to-night, drinking and dining haunt James Street was hanging out for.

 A game-changer for Paddington, Nota is the elegant, relaxed restaurant we've all been waiting for.
 Owners Sebastian de Kort and Kevin Docherty have always envisioned Nota as a place where customers would sit down to uncomplicated dishes with a focus on quality and seasonality.

 Howard Smith Wharves

 Part of the Apollo family that has laid roots in Sydney and Tokyo, Greca is a contemporary Greek taverna poised on Brisbane’s shores.
 Taking up prime waterfront real estate, Greca is the perfect setting for Greca’s Greek feasts, being both close to the water and an example of a modernised classic.
 Already, the notable standouts on the menu are the grilled octopus, baked lamb shoulder, and the grilled saganaki drizzled in local honey, but the Full Greek set menu is your best bet if you want the full gustatory tour.

-Gerard’s Bistro doesn’t need an introduction.
-The Bekaa wings (decorated with actual rose petals) will ruin all other chicken wings for you, while the fried cauliflower will have you contemplating whether you can actually spend the rest of your life just living off cauliflower.
+Gerard’s Bistro doesn’t need an introduction, though their new head chef Adam Wolfers might.
+The smoked cabbage skewers will ruin all other cabbage for you, while the grilled broccolini with macadamia and goats curd will have you contemplating whether you can actually spend the rest of your life just living off broccolini.
 The menu is made to share, too, so gather your buds and get ready to feast.